nicotine-plus/nicotine-plus/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-   Before submitting a PR, please discuss changes you wish to make in an issue report or discussion thread (small bug fixes are an exception).
+   Before submitting a PR, please discuss the change you wish to make in an issue report or discussion thread, in order to see if it fits the direction of the project.
+If you skip this step, a PR containing anything other than a trivial bug fix will likely be rejected.
-   Talking with the maintainers before writing a large amount of code saves everyone's time.
-Thank you!
 -->